 East Kilbride Table Tennis Club (EKTTC) has a heritage of over 40 years as a local sports club attracting youth players from East Kilbride and the surrounding area.

-The club has two regular training nights, starting at 7pm on a Tuesday at Alistair McCoist Complex and on a Friday at John Wright Sports Centre, The club regularly enters several teams into the West of Scotland Junior League competition.
+Under normal circumstances, the club has two regular training nights, on a Tuesday at Alistair McCoist Complex and on a Friday at John Wright Sports Centre.
+Due to current venue limitations, we currently only operate the Friday evening club night between 6pm & 745pm.
+The club regularly enters several teams into the West of Scotland Junior League competition.
 The club and its coaches are registered with Table Tennis Scotland, the sport’s governing body.
 The club also organises two tournaments every year – the East Kilbride Shield, for EKTTC club members and the East Kilbride Open which is open to all.

 The club currently has great support from 10 volunteer coaches (1 x UKCC L2 & 9 x UKCC L1), adult helpers (3) and some more senior players (age 16-18) who help develop younger players at the club.
 In the last 2 years the club has embraced SportScotland’s Positive Coaching Scotland ethos and methods – the first Table Tennis Club in Scotland to do this.

 The club has supported and developed several players over the years participating at inter-league and national level.
 The club currently has one player training with the Para Table Tennis Development squad and is hoping to progress this year to the Pathway squad.

 The club also works closely with South Lanarkshire Leisure & Culture (SLLC) and East Kilbride Sports Council and is an active member of the local Community Sports Hub.
 As part of its relationship with SLLC, the club has reviewed and updated its structure and has achieved Bronze level status within SLLC’s Club SL programme.